-- Encourage your young person to interview others about their jobs and ask other students about how they chose what they wanted to do.
+- Encourage your young person to interview others about their jobs and ask other learners about how they chose what they wanted to do.

 How to help when your young person has no plans

 It is possible to motivate a young person who has no career plans and doesn’t seem to care.